Impact of COVID-19 on child sexual exploitation and abuse online

 • Pornhub has reported that there has been an exponential increase in the viewing of adult pornography, assessed by Marie Collins Foundation (MCF) to indicate a likely similarly exponential rise in viewing of CSAM12.

-Key Risk Factors for children during COVID-19 pandemic
+Key risk factors for children during COVID-19 pandemic

 1. The impact of the Coronavirus lockdown has caused both children and those seeking to offend to spend more time online .
 We assess the following to be key areas of risk: